YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario08/3_ONTAP_parameters/README.md

 - the number of FlexVol the SVM can host
 - the capacity the SVM can use

-The first parameter can be demonstrated and tested in this lab.
+Both features can be tested on this lab.
-However, the second feature is available with ONTAP 9.13, which would require a few uprades on this lab.

 ## A. Control the number of FlexVols